Why I love being a marketing consultant

 2. Business variety

 As a marketing consultant, you get to work with dozens of businesses a year.
 This means you never become fatigued by doing the same thing.
 Every day and week is different.
-Each business is unique but everything you’ve learned is transferrable allowing you to adapt and be versatile from business to business and sector to sector.
+Each business is unique but everything you’ve learned is transferable allowing you to adapt and be versatile from business to business and sector to sector.
 It means you become efficient and fast at undertaking reviews and creating strategy and plans so clients don't have to wait for months and months for a new marketing plan.

 3. Mentoring talented passionate individuals